dagraham/etm-tk/etmTk/README.md

 ## Installation ##

-### Self-contained freeze file installation

-There are self-contained versions of etm created using cx_freeze.
-Download *etmtk-x.x.x-freeze-PLATFORM.tar.gz* from this site and unpack it in a convenient location.
-Everything but Mercurial is included - follow the instructions below to install Mercurial.

-The Darwin version was created using OS X 10.9.2.
-The Linux version was created using Ubuntu 12.04-32bit.
-A Windows version using Windows 7.1 may soon be available as well.

 ### Source installation under OS X, Linux or Windows

 Python 2.7.x or python >= 3.3.0 is required.